-The California Institute of Technology including its division the Jet Propulsion Laboratory ("JPL"), ("Caltech" or "the Institute") is committed to conducting activities in a manner that promotes the safety and health of faculty, staff, postdoctoral scholars, students, and visitors, applies sound practices in environmental stewardship and minimizes risk to Caltech property.
+Caltech including its division the Jet Propulsion Laboratory ("JPL"), is committed to conducting activities in a manner that promotes the safety and health of faculty, staff, postdoctoral scholars, students, and visitors, applies sound practices in environmental stewardship and minimizes risk to Caltech property.
 Activities at Caltech are to be conducted in accordance with the following guiding principles:

-- The responsibility for implementing and maintaining a safe environment rests on all faculty, staff, postdoctoral scholars, students, and visitors at Caltech. - Supervisors and managers are responsible for establishing good environmental, health and safety practices in their laboratories, classrooms and workplaces and for providing safe equipment and facilities for faculty, staff, students, and visitors. - All faculty, staff, postdoctoral scholars, students and visitors are expected to keep themselves informed of conditions affecting their health and safety, participate in safety training, follow proper environmental, health and safety procedures, and report accidents and potentially unsafe or illegal conditions or practices promptly to their supervisor or manager or other appropriate office. - Institute activities must comply with all applicable federal, state, and local environmental, health and safety laws and regulations.
+- The responsibility for implementing and maintaining a safe environment rests on all faculty, staff, postdoctoral scholars, students, and visitors at Caltech. - Faculty, supervisors and managers are responsible for establishing good environmental, health and safety practices in their laboratories, classrooms and workplaces and for providing safe equipment and facilities for faculty, staff, postdoctoral scholars, students, and visitors. - · All faculty, staff, postdoctoral scholars, students and visitors are expected to keep themselves informed of conditions affecting their health and safety, participate in safety training, follow proper environmental, health and safety policies and procedures, and report accidents and potentially unsafe or illegal conditions or practices promptly to their supervisor or manager or other appropriate office.

+Caltech activities must comply with all applicable federal, state, and local environmental, health and safety laws and regulations.